 The Hingham Historical Commission (HHC) is the town’s historic preservation agency and is charged with identifying and designating historic resources by listing them on the historic inventory.
 Currently, there are over 1,500 assets listed.

 Established in 1974, the Hingham Historical Commission:

-- Preserves the integrity of Hingham’s many significant buildings through the administration of Preservation Project Funds as well as Greenbush Historic Preservation Trust Funds;
+Preserves the integrity of Hingham’s many significant buildings through the administration of the Preservation Project Fund as well as the Greenbush Historic Preservation Trust Fund;

 The HHC advises private and commercial owners, institutions, and public agencies on historic preservation issues, and participates in reviews of state and federal projects that impact historic resources.

 The Hingham Historic Districts Commission (HDC) is a separate town commission charged with reviewing alterations proposed to the exteriors of homes in a Historic District.
 The HDC operates independently of the HHC.